voidentente/rechiren-client/README.md

 # Client

-This is the [MultiMC](https://multimc.org) Client of ReChiren.
+This is the [MultiMC](https://multimc.org) client.

-Packed versions ready for import can be found in releases.
+For the server, see [rechiren-server](https://github.com/voidentente/rechiren-server).